We did all of this, now see our 2021 plan for what we will do next year!

 - One webinar will focus in its entirety on race, racism, and the political appointments process.

-There is, of course, more that we can do and will do to fulfil the imperative of building a diverse national security workforce that is fully inclusive of Black women and women of color.
+There is, of course, more that we can do and will do to fulfill the imperative of building a diverse national security workforce that is fully inclusive of Black women and women of color.
 Contact LCWINS with ideas at firstname.lastname@example.org!